enthdegree/f100/readme.md

 <figure>
 <img src="./images/f100_corroded_power_fpc.jpg" alt=“f100_corroded_power_fpc.jpg" width="50%">
 <figcaption>
 <i>Figure 4:  Power FPC with corrosion.
-The white arrow points to the MS-12 indicator spring-loaded contact with obvious green corrosion.
-The red arrow points to an FPC area that seemed clean initially but required thorough cleaning, especially around the cable edges.
+The white arrow points to the MS-12 indicator spring-loaded contact.
+The red arrow points to an FPC area.
+Besides the obvious green corrosion around their edges both seemed otherwise clean.
+They weren't.
+Symptoms did not resolve until thorough cleaning.
 Both sides of the spring-loaded contact and the surrounding FPC extend fairly deep into the camera’s interior.
-Those areas had to be reached carefully with a toothpick saturated with distilled water then isopropyl alcohol.
-It was sufficient to reach them this way rather than take more off the camera.</i>
+Those areas had to be reached carefully with a toothpick saturated with distilled water, then isopropyl alcohol the same way.
+It was sufficient to reach them this way rather than through more disassembly.</i>
 </figcaption>
 </figure>